-Over 25% of our children and families in receipt of the Pupil Premium accessed support from our Home School Link Worker in the academic year 2020/21.
-Our HSLW provided support for a range of issues, such as toileting, attendance and behaviour, and supported families in accessing mental health services e.g. Matthew Hackney Foundation counselling.
+In the 2022-2023 academic year, 30% of our children in receipt of Pupil Premium funding received support from our Home School Link Worker.
+Our Home School Link Worker provided support for a range of issues, such as toileting, attendance and behaviour, and supported families in accessing mental health services e.g. Matthew Hackney Foundation counselling, or support with completing CAMHS referrals.